 For the past six-and–a-half years, I supported the Antares program, specifically the first stage, which is a liquid stage.
-Now I’m working on the liquid upper stage for the OmegA rocket.

 Yes.
 I love nerdy jewelry, so I began making my own using 3D printing.
 I created some of the designs from scratch.
-Other ones I have made use models released by NASA that are in the public domain.
+Some I have made use models released by NASA that are in the public domain.
 I basically take a design and shrink it down, then inflate it like a balloon animal to make a model.
 Then, I create a scaffold type structure to support the model in the 3D printer and ensure all the model pieces print correctly.
 Once the pieces are printed, I break the scaffolding, being careful the model pieces don’t come off with the scaffolding.
 And then I sand it and get it ready to paint or air brush.